top of page

 SEBI has mandated AMCs to pay commissions to MFDs only through one mode: a percentage of the total AUM.
 This is known as the Trail Commission and is payable on an ongoing basis based on the distributor's AUM.
 It is paid so long as a particular investor remains invested in mutual funds through a distributor.

-The other types of commission paid to MFDs earlier were based on the cities to which their investors belonged.
-In other words, AMFI has specified the types of cities from which people invest in mutual funds.
-These cities are divided into two tiers: Tier 1 or T-30 cities are the top cities.
+The other types of Commission paid to MFDs earlier were based on the cities to which their investors belonged.
+In other words, AMFI has specified the types of cities where people invest in mutual funds.
+These cities are divided into two tiers:

-The Top 30 cities are Mumbai, Delhi, Bengaluru, Pune, Kolkata, Ahmedabad, Chennai, Hyderabad, Vadodara, Jaipur, Surat, Lucknow, Nagpur, Kanpur, Nasik, Indore, Coimbatore, Patna, Chandigarh, Bhopal, Ludhiana, Rajkot, Udaipur, Bhubaneswar, Guwahati, Ranchi, Jamshedpur, Dehradun, Varanasi and Agra.
+Tier 1 or T-30 cities are the top cities, including Mumbai, Delhi, Bengaluru, Pune, Kolkata, Ahmedabad, Chennai, Hyderabad, Vadodara, Jaipur, Surat, Lucknow, Nagpur, Kanpur, Nasik, Indore, Coimbatore, Patna, Chandigarh, Bhopal, Ludhiana, Rajkot, Udaipur, Bhubaneswar, Guwahati, Ranchi, Jamshedpur, Dehradun, Varanasi, and Agra.

 The Tier 2 or B-30 (Below 30) includes those cities not covered in the top 30 list with few investors.
-If an MF Distributor gets investors from these B-30 cities, they get an additional incentive of 0.1% to 2% of the investment on top of the standard commission for every investment made in the first year.
+If an MF Distributor gets investors from these B-30 cities, they get an additional incentive of 0.1% to 2% of the investment on top of the standard Commission for every investment made in the first year.

 Note: However, The B-30 commission structure is no longer in effect.